 As far back as July 2007 Latino Decisions reported immigration as a top issue for Latinos (see this post here), and immigration remains a top issue according to the tracking poll currently in the field (see October 2010 post here).
 Previous posts on this website link Latino turnout and vote choice to the issue of immigration.
 I’m going to dig into this by way of highlighting state-level immigration policy developments and how this influences the way that Latinos view the government and politics in general.
 I uncover a clear trend in which the presence of an unwelcoming, or anti-immigrant environment leads directly to greater skepticism of government and less political efficacy – a sense that one has a say in what government does.
 (Stay tuned, in two weeks I’ll look at some fresh data from the 2010 tracking poll)

 Last week Thursday, Janet Napolitano, Secretary of Department of Homeland Security (DHS) announced record-breaking immigrant deportation figures for fiscal year 2010.
-According to a statement released by the DHS (available here), a daily average of 1,080 removals occurred this past year.
+According to DHS (available here), a daily average of 1,080 removals occurred this past year.
 This figure adds up to the approximately 400,000 individuals that were deported in 2010, more than half who were not listed as convicted criminals.

 Many of these deportations come as a result of the Secure Border Initiative, a multi-year plan that increases immigration enforcement on the US-Mexico border.
 What has been particularly jarring to the Latino community is DHS activity in the interior.
 Accompanying Napolitano during the statement last week, local sheriffs from Harris County, TX (Houston), LA County, CA, (Los Angeles) and Fairfax County, VA, stood as testimony to the increased coordination between federal immigration enforcement offices and local police departments.
 Along with 64 other local police department leaders, these sheriffs have signed “Memorandums of Agreement” (MOA) with U.S. Immigration and Customs Enforcement (ICE), part of a program also known as 287(g) that allows local enforcement officers to assume federal immigration enforcement powers.
 You can think of 287(g) programs as the teeth to legislative barking like Arizona’s SB1070 and other similar measures.
 A list of local enforcement agencies participating in 287(g) is available here.

 Napolitano credited programs like 287(g) as a major contributor to the new deportation records.
 Funding for the federal-local coordination program has increased from under $10 million in 2006 to over $40 million in 2008, and now approaches $70 million in 2010.
 The ICE agency reports a trend in deportations among 287(g) participants that roughly mirrors the pattern in funding.
-The DHS among others here and here have addressed the extent to which local immigration enforcement is effectively targeting “criminal aliens” that ICE claims it is most concerned with.
+The DHS has addressed the extent to which local immigration enforcement is effectively targeting “criminal aliens” that ICE claims it is most concerned with.
 What hasn’t been addressed as much is whether this is having an impact on how Latinos view the political system.

 In April 2009 I fielded a survey experiment in the Latino Decisions poll that asked Latino registered voters how much they agreed that “government is run by a few big interests and not for all,” and how much they thought “people like me have no say in what government does.”
 Just before they answered the question they heard an evaluation of recent state and local immigration policy efforts as either welcoming or unwelcoming towards immigrants.